iam-weijie/soccer/README.md

 `matches.csv`: CSV file where the data is stored.

-`prediction.ipynb`: File containing the machine learning and prediciton process.
+`prediction.ipynb`: File containing the machine learning and prediction process.